ibm-cloud-docs/watsonxdata/pause-resume-milvus.md

       Alternatively, from the list view, go to the overflow menu of the Milvus service and select **Resume**.

 Milvus compute is not billed during the pause time.
 {: note}

+Bucket credential updates for a Milvus engine's home bucket require a manual engine pause and resume to take effect.
+{: note}

 ## Related API